someobserver/recurgence/README.md

 Two binary states — `0` and `1` — bootstrap infinite digital complexity.
 The I Ching, Bach fugues, and Conway's Game of Life all generate boundless emergence from the simplest of rules.
 Four DNA base atoms encode themselves into a cascade of recursive protein expression capable of understanding this sentence right now.

-Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary complexity.
+Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary informational complexity.

 **But what if there's an even simpler principle underlying it all?**